edgeprosolutions/powerbi-embed/README.md

 ## How to Install

+Download the addon to the directory `addons/edge/powerbi-embed` in your project.

-You can search for this addon in the `Tools > Addons` section of the Statamic control panel and click **install**, or run the following command from your project root:
+Run the following command from your project root:

 ``` bash
 composer require edge/powerbi-embed